-The proposed project site is easily accessible via the C38 road from Otjiwarongo and via D2505 and D2773 road which transverse through the EPL.
+The proposed project site is easily is accessible a C39 road, which connects to the tack roads, that goes through the EPL.
 All project-related vehicles will use existing roads to access the EPL.

-As far as practicable, all sites, particularly the basecamp and drilling sites, will be accessed through existing tracks.
+As far as practicable, all site particularly the basecamp and drilingl sites shall be accessed through existing tracks.
 However, given that the project area is covered by vegetation, it is likely that new, but few tracks will be created to ensure easy access to drilling sites and/or exploration target areas.
 Additionally, it is highly recommended that motorized access is minimized as much as practically possible, especially during geological mapping, sampling, and geophysical surveys.
-Overall, all roads/tracks accessed by exploration vehicles must be limited to 5 vehicles when using existing tracks.
-All new access routes to the drilling sites should be identified and agreed upon with the relevant stakeholders.
+Overall, all roads/track accessed by exploration vehicles must be limited to 5 vehicles when using existing tracks.
+All new access routes to the drilling sites should be identified, and agreed upon with the relevant stakeholders.